 Step 4 for Medicare Enrollment

-In 2006, Medicare launched its new prescription drug plan -- also called Medicare Part D. It provides you with some insurance coverage for brand name and generic prescription drugs.
+Medicare Part D provides you with insurance coverage for brand name and generic prescription drugs.
 Medicare works with insurers and other private companies to offer a number of different plans.

 You have quite a few options.
 You can: